porcpine1967/scrapers/README.md

 ## Setup

 Get a mysql database running.
 Create a database called 'aliddet7_comics'.
 Put the credentials for the database in a .my.cnf file at ~.
+Source schema.sql into that database.
 Run any of the scripts!